 The ZS100 writes its imaging data to SDXC cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
-The ZS100 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-ZS100 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Sony HX99«||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony HX99|